 Managing Depression Among Residents

-This indicates the percentage of residents who are demonstrating symptoms of depression.
+This is a measure of the percentage of long-term care residents who are showing symptoms of depression.

 Appropriate Vaccine Usage

-This is a measure of the percentage of long-term stay patients that were given the pneumonia and flu vaccines.
-Respiratory viruses can be very dangerous for nursing home residents, making these types of vaccines vital to patient care.
+This metric is a measure of the percentage of long-term patients who received the pneumonia and flu vaccines.
+Respiratory viruses can be very dangerous for nursing home patients, making these types of vaccines vital to patient safety.

 Residents Maintain Autonomy